- Category – Spirits, Scotch, Islay, single malt, 50% abv

 - Available – From this month

-Remy Cointreau has launched two expressions from the Bruichladdich single malt Scotch whisky portfolio made with “vintage” barley.
+In August, Remy launched two expressions from Bruichladdich that were made with “vintage” barley.